saucelabs/sauce-school/codelabs/Module4_SeleniumJava.md

-*   `host `enables us to specify whether our tests run locally or on Sauce Labs.
+*   `host `enables you to specify whether our tests run locally or on Sauce Labs.
 Right now, the host is either` "saucelabs`” or `"localhost"`
 *   The [Sauce Labs Test Configuration Options](https://wiki.saucelabs.com/display/DOCS/Test+Configuration+Options) contains information for each specific test.
 You assume you may pass in unique usernames and access keys
     *   `browserName` specifies the browser for a test.
     *   `browserVersion` specifies which version of the browser for a test